Get an Appointment with a Lawyer Now

 Parental Contributions to Mortgages

 It is increasingly more common for young couples to receive help from their parents in buying their first home.
 For the purposes of property settlements, such a gift is considered a contribution from the spouse whose parents gifted the original funds.
 There may be an exception if the circumstances suggest that the intention of the gift was to benefit both parties.
-If the court is satisfied that the parent’s contribution was not so much a gift as it was a loan, then they can choose to view the funds as a joint liability of the couple, to be repaid from the combined asset pool.
+If the Court is satisfied that the parent’s contribution was not so much a gift as it was a loan, then they may choose to view the funds as a joint liability of the couple, to be repaid from the combined asset pool.

 If you need more information about gifts in property settlements or other matters relating to divorce proceedings, please call Armstrong Legal on 1300 038 223 or send us an email to make an appointment.